Relaxed Gaussian process interpolation: a goal-oriented approach to Bayesian optimization: Application to Bayesian Optimization

-Furthermore, it is instructive to compare the performances of the EGO-R algorithms on the Goldstein-Price function on the one hand, with the performance of the EGO algorithm on Log-Goldstein-Price function on the other hand.
-Using \reGP modeling enables to perform as well as with the logarithmic transform, but in an automatic way.
-This is also illustrated by Figure~\ref{fig:goldstein_transform}, which shows that the (non-parametric) transform learned by \reGP resembles a logarithmic transform.
+{Finally}, it is useful to compare the performance of the EGO-R algorithms on the Goldstein-Price function with the performance of the EGO algorithm on the Log-Goldstein-Price function.
+Using \reGP modeling allows for performance comparable to that achieved with a logarithmic transformation, but in an automatic manner.
+This is illustrated in \cref{fig:goldstein_transform}, where the (non-parametric) transform learned by \reGP resembles a logarithmic transformation.

-Finally, observe that the constant heuristic performs as well as EGO on Ackley~$(10)$, whereas the concentration heuristic lags behind.
-A closer look at the results for this function shows that the concentration heuristic get sometimes stuck in a local minimum.
-We explain this by the fact that the \reGP model with the concentration heuristic can become very predictive in a small region around the local minimum, and underestimate the function variations elsewhere (the variance of the predictive distributions above $t_n^{(0)}$ are too small, and the optimization algorithm does not sufficiently explore unknown regions).
-To this regard, the constant heuristic is probably more conservative.
-Overall, taking the results from Appendix~\ref{app:bench} into account, the concentration heuristic appears to be more (resp. less) efficient than the constant heuristic when there are few (resp. many) local minima.